Imesh7/recommendation-system/README.md

   - Model based (this is using machine learning model to predict/get hidden patterns underlaying on data)

+Ps : In the project I will use movie-dataset , so the context is movie recommendation system.
+In above I just go through the basic idea as whole

 ### Content based filtering
 (recommend the video user previously liked , recomend the similar kind of videos)